fairdataihub/SODA-for-SPARC-Docs/docs/getting-started/organize-and-submit-a-new-sparc-dataset-with-soda.md

 ![](https://camo.githubusercontent.com/a92ee77f878c7668dd59628100ebdb12fbe4d3aba92479b720d121ce756438dc/68747470733a2f2f692e6962622e636f2f426756384c76762f696d6167652e706e67)

 You can then confirm your details in the account step.
-Type out the name of the dataset you want to create on Pennsieve and click on Create dataset.
+Type out the name of the dataset you want to create on Pennsieve and click on `Create dataset`.

 Note: You can use the navigation buttons in the bottom right corner of the app to go through all the mandatory steps needed to curate a dataset.
 These buttons will follow the same steps as detailed in this guide.